 Alderman Smith has prioritized prompt and electronic means of communicating with her constituents via Facebook, Twitter, See-Click-Fix, and direct texts related to city services.
 She regularly communicates with her constituents through her well-regarded newsletter, which reaches 22,000 people.

-Alderman Smith has fought for and won additional public safety resources for our ward, adding new police officers to the 18th and 19th Police Districts.
-The 18th Police District has recently received a Strategic Demand Command Center to bring tech-driven tools to law enforcement.
+Alderman Smith has fought for and won additional public safety resources for our ward, adding over 100 new police officers to the 18th and 19th Police Districts.
+Both the 18th and 19th Police Districts are recently receiving a Strategic Demand Command Center to bring tech-driven tools to law enforcement.
 In the wake of new forms of crime, she has advocated for changes in State laws to empower prosecutors to tackle carjackings.
 She has fought for improvements in the juvenile justice system to ensure the right balance of both rehabilitation and accountability for juveniles.

 Alderman Smith has been a champion for our schools.
 She obtained funds for Lincoln Park High School to undergo a $20 million renovation and lead the effort to make Lincoln Park High School a Wall-to-Wall International Baccalaureate School.
-She secured $25 million in funding to create the new West annex to relieve overcrowding at Lincoln Elementary.
+She led the fight to secure $25 million in funding to create the new West annex to relieve overcrowding at Lincoln Elementary.
 She also obtained a new $1.5 million playground and field for Alcott Elementary School and won funds from the Park District to repair the drainage at Trebes Park, which is used by Oscar Mayer School.

 Alderman Smith works closely with parent groups and school administrations and is proud that every school in the 43rd Ward is rated an A+ school.
 Many have national rankings, such as Lincoln Elementary, the #1 neighborhood school in Chicago, and Lincoln Park High School, the top neighborhood high school in Chicago.

 Alderman Smith is committed to our public park space.
-She has devoted hundreds of thousands of aldermanic “menu” funds to the parks, including $180,000 to Oz Park for a new playing service and rehabbed tennis courts, $20,000 to the new water park at Adams Playlot, and $300,000 to Goudy Playlot as part of community funding drives.
-Under her leadership, and working with the community, almost every Park District playlot in the 43rd Ward has received new playground equipment, picked by each community.
+She has devoted hundreds of thousands of aldermanic “menu” funds to the parks, including $180,000 to Oz Park for a new playground service and rehabbed tennis courts, $20,000 for the new water park at Adams Playlot, and $300,000 to Goudy Playlot as part of community funding drives.
+Under her leadership, , almost every Park District playlot in the 43rd Ward has received new playground equipment, picked by each community.